 For those all important VIP passes, you can enjoy a plethora of hospitality treatments throughout the stadium.

-- The Hangar Hospitality – AED 3,250 (All inclusive food and drink, plus lots more VIP perks!)
+- The Hangar Hospitality – From AED 1,925 per day (All inclusive food and drink, plus lots more VIP perks!)

 Dubai Rugby 7s Location.
 First opened back in November 28, 2008 and about 30 minutes from Dubai International Airport, you will find the Sevens Stadium.
 Located just along the Al Ain Road, E66 – Dubai, you’ll find the state of the art, purpose-built rugby sevens stadium.
 The venue for is used for many other sporting events throughout the year, such as football, Gaelic football, Australian football, netball, basketball, cricket, tennis, track and field and concerts.